Students who enroll in the Detkin IP and Technology Legal Clinic (“DIPTC”) learn to straddle the worlds of law, business, technology and the arts.

 - Introduce students to the broad range of clients they may encounter practicing IP law, and how to effectively represent them

-- Deepen students’ facility in substantive IP law
+- Deepen students’ facility with substantive IP law

-- Develop and strengthen students’ lawyering skills (especially drafting, negotiation, and client skills)
+- Develop and strengthen students’ lawyering skills (especially drafting, negotiation, and counseling)

 - Allow students to fit the practice of IP law into a larger context

-- Aid underrepresented arts and technology clients and strengthen the Philadelphia community
+- Aid underrepresented entrepreneurs and arts, science, and technology clients and strengthen the Philadelphia creative community

 How does this course differ from other “experiential learning” courses?

 A clinic is different from a simulation course in that students must “first chair” cases with real clients and real issues.
-A clinic is different from an externship in that cases are chosen deliberately for their teaching value and community impact.
+A clinic is different from an externship in that students do direct client work with a high level of autonomy and cases are chosen deliberately for their teaching value and community impact.
 A clinic is a rare opportunity to practice law in a small, controlled setting, with constant feedback and supervision.
 The simultaneous seminar teaches practice skills students will need to service their clients better, and deepens the context for what students are learning in the cases.

 Why and how is this clinic “interdisciplinary?”